Fundamental Limits of Private User Authentication: Introduction

-Traditional solutions for private authentication (privacy against external attacker) is based on computational complexity crypto method which is studied in works such as \cite{tsai2015privacy} and \cite{he2017anonymous}.
-However, the problem can be studied in an information theoretically setup to find its fundamental limits.
-With no privacy concern, authentication problem has been studied fundamentally in works such as \cite{simmons1984authentication,lai2009authentication,maurer2000authentication}.
-In ~\cite{simmons1984authentication}, Simmons considers message authentication over a noiseless channel with a shared key between two sides of authentication, where the lower bounds for impersonation attack and substitution attack are established.
-In ~\cite{lai2009authentication}, this work has been extended to noisy channels.
-In ~\cite{maurer2000authentication} hypothesis testing is proposed to derive generalized lower bounds on impersonation attack and substitution attack.
-Using characteristics of wireless channel, keyless authentication has been analyzed in works such as \cite{xiao2008using,tu2018keyless}.
-All these works consider message authentication with \emph{no privacy} constraints.
-There are also some works that consider privacy from information theory perspective.
-With no connection to the authentication problem, \cite{sun2017capacity} derives the capacity of private information retrieval, and \cite{sankar2013utility} studies privacy in data base systems.
-In biometric security systems, a user wishes to authenticate himself by some biometric characteristics, such as fingerprint, which is called enrollment sequence.
-The privacy leakage is leakage of information about enrollment sequence. \cite{lai2008privacy,ignatenko2009biometric} derived the trade-off between secret key rate and privacy leakage rate.
+With no privacy concern, the authentication problem has been studied fundamentally in works such as \cite{simmons1984authentication,lai2009authentication,maurer2000authentication,xiao2008using,tu2018keyless}.
+In \cite{simmons1984authentication}, Simmons considers message authentication over a noiseless channel with a shared key between peers of authentication, where the lower bounds on the success probability of impersonation attack and substitution attack are established.
+In \cite{lai2009authentication}, the results of \cite{simmons1984authentication} have been extended to noisy channels.
+In \cite{maurer2000authentication}, hypothesis testing is proposed to derive generalized lower bounds on the success probability of impersonation and substitution attacks.
+The idea of using characteristics of the wireless channel for authentication, instead of shared key, has been analyzed in works such as \cite{xiao2008using,tu2018keyless}.

+Privacy constraints from an information theory perspective have been studied in some problems\cite{sun2017capacity,sankar2013utility,lai2008privacy,ignatenko2009biometric,DBLP:conf/isit/WillemsI12}.
+With no connection to the authentication problem, \cite{sun2017capacity} derives the capacity of private information retrieval, and \cite{sankar2013utility} studies privacy in database systems.
+The privacy leakage rate is studied in works such as \cite{lai2008privacy,ignatenko2009biometric,DBLP:conf/isit/WillemsI12} (biometric security systems).
+In biometric security systems, a user wishes to authenticate himself by some biometric characteristics, such as fingerprint, called enrollment sequence.
+The privacy constraint is to avoid leakage of information about the enrollment sequence. \cite{lai2008privacy,ignatenko2009biometric,DBLP:conf/isit/WillemsI12} derive the trade-off between the secret key rate, the secret key is generated from the enrollment sequence, and the privacy leakage.